 It is said that Empress Helena, the mother of Emperor Constantine I, brought the saint’s remains to Italy.
-A part of these relics was placed in the Abbey of Santa Giustina and the remaining in the Abbey of St. Matthias.
+Part of these relics was placed in the Abbey of Santa Giustina and the remaining in the Abbey of St. Matthias.

-The Latin Church celebrates the feast of Saint Matthias on 14th May, and the Greek Church celebrates it on 9th August.
+The Latin Church celebrates the feast of Saint Matthias on the 14th of May, and the Greek Church celebrates it on the 9th of August.